Internationally-Renowned Faculty includes the following:

 Amherst.
 Mr. Montgomery is a certified instructor in both the Orff-Schulwerk

 and Kodály methodologies of music education.
-He is the Organist
+He has also served

-and Choirmaster of Saint Mark's Church, Episcopal, in Southborough,
+as Organist and Choirmaster of Saint Mark's Church, Episcopal, in

-MA.
-He is also Associate Director of the Worcester Children's Chorus
+Southborough, MA.
+He is currently Interim Artistic Director of the

-performance from the Peabody Conservatory, a Masters in music theory
+piano performance from the Peabody Conservatory, a Masters in music

-from Temple University and a Kodály Teaching Certificate.
-She
+theory from Temple University and a Kodály Teaching Certificate.

-teaches music in Winchester, MA public schools and spends weekends
+in Winchester, MA public schools and spends weekends and holidays

-and holidays teaching and performing Scottish music across the USA
+teaching and performing Scottish music across the USA and in Europe

-and in Europe with her ensembles, Local Hero and A Parcel of Rogues.
+with her ensembles, Local Hero and A Parcel of Rogues.
+On the web

 and pianist, founder/director of the Calgary Girls Choir, and directs